wattse13/120_work/final_project/final/readme.md

 There are two core features that do not work: the Ufo-object and Farmer object interaction and the Farmer heardSomething method.
 Of the two, I am most confused by why the Ufo-object and Farmer object interaction does not work.
 I reused the same code from the functioning Ufo-object and Animal object interaction.
 Just as the dangerZone method references the position of the elements in the otherCows array and references the animal-based objects with an argument when called in the sketch.js, the sawSomething method references the Ufo-object in the same ways.
 Similarly, the Ufo runAway and invade Methods are written the same way as the Animal reactToDanger and populate methods.
 I am convinced that all the pieces are present, but a small detail is preventing the interaction from working.
+A possible work around may be to turn the Farmer-object and Ufo-object into elements in seperate arrays and then only create one element of each.
+This would then let me copy and paste the code almost directly from the working methods.
+However, doing so feels a bit 'hacky' and I would like to know how to do it the 'right' way.
 The Farmer heardSomething method was supposed to work with the setInterval function to rotate the farmer-object, and therefore the farmer-objects field of view, at a set interval of time.
 This would in theory force the player to be more careful when trying to abduct the cows.
 While I was able to get the farmer-object to rotate, I was unable to successfully implement the timed interval.
 Instead of rotating once every two seconds, the farmer-object rotated every new frame which quickly crashed the program.
 I tried using the techniques used in [this video]( https://www.youtube.com/watch?v=CqDqHiamRHA&t=266s) to implement the interval function.

 ## Getting Help and Helping Others

+Unfortunately, I was not able to help many of classmates out wit their final projects.
+In one of NathanielHagen’s threads I pointed out a missed ‘}’ but I don’t think that solved their issue.

+I also tried to help out erinflint with their project.
+As of writing this I don’t know if my suggestions helped.

+And lastly, I tried helping mprimeau1 with a question about button making.
+While I think I correctly described how to make an object aware if it is being clicked on or not, I was unable to give any suggestions about playing sound files.

+I tried a couple methods for getting help for myself.
+Sometime in week 12 I posted an issue forum about multiclass object interactions.
+There I got some great help from my classmate spkv.
+While we did not come to a working solution, I was able to use some of the trial and error form our previous conversations when looking for a new solution.
+On the 18th of November I emailed Stephanie, but I think my email may have been lost as I never received a response.
+On the 3rd of December I emailed Emily who then, a couple of days later, shared my email with Professor Musick who gave me a couple of suggestions.

+## Closing Thoughts

+I don’t know if I should be proud of this project or not.
+On the one hand, it is only about two thirds functional.
+On the other hand, I am surprised by how far I have come since first beginning this semester.
+I may have set myself up for failure by integrating multiclass interactions, a technique I was unable to do correctly before beginning my final project, into most core features of my project.
+Because I spent so much time implement core features, I missed out on some things I was looking forward to, like replacing basic shapes with image files or adding sound effects.
+Either way, I am very happy that I took this class.
+It challenged me in ways I could not imagine beforehand, but I learned a lot and I am hoping to continue building on the skills I learned here.